About Bamboo Palm

 Bamboo Palms prefer temperatures between 65Β°F to 80Β°F (18Β°C to 27Β°C).
 They can tolerate brief periods down to 55Β°F (13Β°C) but should be protected from colder temperatures.

-Can I grow Bamboo Palm indoors
+Can I grow Bamboo Palm in my indoor space

 Difficulty